goodmattg/goodmattg.github.io/_posts/2017-09-04-Syntactic-Tree-Kernels.md

 ## Syntactic Tree Kernel Theory

-As part of our search for unique features to encode syntactic and semantic similarity, we found that so called Tree Kernels had been shown to be highly effective in augmnting SVMs designed to solve problems in question classification, question answering, Semantic Role Labeling, and named entity recognition.
+As part of our search for unique features to encode syntactic and semantic similarity, we found that so called Tree Kernels had been shown to be highly effective in augmenting SVMs designed to solve problems in question classification, question answering, Semantic Role Labeling, and named entity recognition.
 The broad idea behind the theory is that syntactic features must be quantified to learn semantic structures.
 It isn't enough to say, compare lists of POS tags for two sentences because the structure of the sentences shape their meanings.
 We therefore design kernels that map from tree structures (e.g. constituency parse trees) to scores that measure the syntactic similarity of the two trees.
 Note that these scores are bounded for use in an SVM framework, but could easily be used as features in a deep learning framework.

 ### Kernel Definition